Crab Cakes with Ballymaloe Original Relish & Mayo

 - contains wheat

-- To shallow fry- place 1.5” of olive oil (or sunflower oil) in your large frying pan and heat.
-Have a kitchen paper lined tray ready and a fish slice
+- To shallow fry, place 1.5 inches of olive oil (or sunflower oil) in a large frying pan and heat.
+Get a kitchen-paper lined tray ready, and have a fish slice or slotted turner nearby.

-- Once the oil JUST begins to smoke add 2 fish cakes and cook for 4mins a side.
+- As the soon as the oil begins to smoke, add 2 fish cakes and cook for 4 minutes a side.
 Monitor the heat and lower gradually to ensure you are in control.

 - Drain each cake carefully then pop them into your pre-heated oven while you cook the rest.